Oflag IV-C: Life in the camp

 In Colditz, the Wehrmacht abided by the Geneva Convention.
 Would-be escapees were punished with solitary confinement, instead of being summarily executed.
 In principle, the security officers recognized that it was the duty of the POWs to try to escape and that their own job was to stop them.
 Prisoners could even form gentlemen's agreements with the guards, such as not using borrowed tools for escape attempts.

 Most of the guard company was composed of World War I veterans and young soldiers not fit for the front.
 Because Colditz was a high security camp, the Germans organized three and then later four Appells (roll calls) per day to count the prisoners.
 If they discovered someone had escaped, they alerted every police and train station within a 40 km radius, and many local members of the Hitler Youth would help to recapture any escapees.

 Because of the number of Red Cross food parcels, prisoners sometimes ate better than their guards, who had to rely on Wehrmacht rations.
 Prisoners could use their relative luxuries for trade and, for example, exchange their cigarettes for German Reichsmarks that they hoped could later use in their escape attempts.
 Occasionally this turned out to be a mistake as several of the bills they received were of varieties that were not considered valid.

 Prisoners had to make their own entertainment.
 In August 1941 the first camp Olympics were organized by the Polish prisoners.
 Events were held in football (soccer), volleyball, boxing, and chess, but the closing ceremony was interrupted by a German fire drill.
 "The British came in last place in every event cheerfully, to the dismay of the other participants who took the competition deadly seriously," according to the British inmate John Wilkens in a 1986 interview.
 Prisoners also formed a Polish choir, a Dutch Hawaiian guitar band, and a French orchestra.

 The British put on homemade revues, classical plays and farces including: Gaslight, Rope, The Man Who Came to Dinner, Pygmalion, and The Importance of Being Earnest.
 Several prisoners intentionally grew their hair long so as better to portray female roles.
 Prisoner Jock Hamilton-Baillie used to shave his legs, rub them in brown shoe polish, and draw a line down the back of his legs in pencil to simulate the appearance of silk stockings.
 This allowed him special "bath privileges" in the German guards washroom, since the prisoners' showers were unable to get the polish off his legs.
-Staging these plays even gained the prisoners access to "parole tools", tools which were used to build the sets and promised not to be used to escape.
+Staging these plays even gained the prisoners access to "parole tools", tools which were used to build the sets and which the prisoners promised not to use for escape.
 During the summer months, the theatre's peak periods, there were new productions every two weeks.
 The biggest success of the theatre however was the Christmas-themed Ballet Nonsense which premiered on November 16, 1941, and ran until the November 18, 1941 show which Hauptmann Priem (the first prison warden of Colditz) attended.